ShakeelRaja/Sets/README.md

-# Sets-
+# Sets and Implementation in Python
-intro to sets and implementation in python
+A quick introduction to Set Theory, Sets and their implementation in python.